 opponent.
 This helps to develop reflexes, confidence, endurance, and the ability to use techniques in an improvised fashion.
 Kumite also helps students prepare for competition, should they wish to pursue that aspect of Karate.

 Whenever someone considers joining a karate club for the first time, there is often a natural inclination is to gravitate towards what they assume to be, or have been advised is the ‘best’ style.
 In reality, there is no such thing.
-The concept of a best style really comes down to a matter of personal preference.
-Ideally, the most important approach should be simply to find a style that best fits you, according to your location, your budget, the club’s training schedule, your reasons for wanting to practice, and the intensity at which you wish to train.
+The concept of the best style really comes down to a matter of personal preference.
+Ideally, the most important approach should be simple to find a style that best fits you, according to your location, your budget, the club’s training schedule, your reasons for wanting to practice, and the intensity at which you wish to train.

 At some point in their training, every karate student is likely to hear the phrase “A black belt is a white belt who never quit.”
 Mastering any form of martial art requires time, dedication, and persistence, but the rewards along the way make all the effort worthwhile.
 Karate provides us with more than just a means of defending ourselves or improving our physical health.
 It offers us a pathway to personal growth in every aspect of our lives.

 The men and women interviewed in this book are prime examples of these life-changing benefits of Karate.
-They have devoted the majority of their lives to practicing, studying, preserving, promoting, and teaching the art of Karate.
+They have devoted the majority of their lives to practising, studying, preserving, promoting, and teaching the art of Karate.
 Some interviewees comfortably embraced the process and clearly enjoyed the opportunity to share their observations and ideas, providing superbly detailed responses to questions.
 Understandably, others were perhaps less comfortable in the spotlight and answered questions more succinctly.
 Not surprisingly, their views are sometimes as diverse as the systems they teach.
 Nevertheless, they have all earned their place among an elite class of instructors in their chosen styles, through many years of committed training and teaching.

 Although they represent a wide variety of distinct systems and viewpoints, they all share something in common; they have a deep and intuitive understanding of the commitment that practice requires, and the anxieties and setbacks that every student experiences, because there was a time when they were beginners too, and they have all experienced and overcome adversity, disappointments, obstacles, frustrations and fears on their journey.
-Within those interviews, hopefully you will find words of inspiration, guidance, reassurance, and motivation, to help you navigate yours.
+Within those interviews, hopefully, you will find words of inspiration, guidance, reassurance, and motivation, to help you navigate yours.
 By following the example they have set, perhaps one day you will join the ranks of these modern Karate masters.
 The Karate book below:

-Covering every aspect of Karate training and packed with details about the vast range of styles from around the world, from the mainstream arts to lesser known regional systems, thisis the perfect companion to Karate
+Covering every aspect of Karate training and packed with details about the vast range of styles from around the world, from the mainstream arts to lesser-known regional systems, this is the perfect companion to Karate

 training at all levels.
 Containing indispensable training advice, wisdom, insights, fascinating personal histories and anecdotes, all captured in exclusive in-depth interviews with more than forty of the world’s most respected modern masters, including Jesse Enkamp, Iain Abernethy, Karin Prinsloo, Takayuki Kubota, and Scott Langley, Total